smartcontractkit/documentation/docs/Using Randomness/example-contracts.md

 >
 > If you are using v1, see the [VRF v1 guide](/docs/get-a-random-number/v1/).

 How you manage the subscription depends on your randomness needs.
-You can configure your subscriptions using the [Subscription Manager]() application, but these examples demonstrate how to create your subscription and register your applications programmatically. <!--TODO: Add subscription management app URL -->
+You can configure your subscriptions using the [Subscription Manager](https://vrf.chain.link) application, but these examples demonstrate how to create your subscription and register your applications programmatically.

 ## Table of Contents